devansh23/faceless_agent/PROGRESS_LOG.md

 - **ENHANCED**: Audio download agent handles Google Drive URLs with improved error handling
 - **ENHANCED**: Detailed progress tracking and diagnostics implemented
 - **NEW**: Script now correctly handles ChatGPT errors and only downloads new images
 - **NEW**: 10-minute fixed wait ensures all images are generated before downloading
+- **NEW**: VPN integration provides secure automation with persistent sessions
+- **NEW**: Dreamina automation provides complete end-to-end workflow
+- **NEW**: Status detection accurately identifies errors and success states